eclipse-keyple/keyple-card-calypso-java-lib/README.md

 ## Overview

-The **Keyple Service** Java library contains the core Keyple interfaces and classes.
+The **Keyple Calypso Extension** Java library contains interfaces and classes to manage operations with Calypso card products.

 This library **should be import explicitly** by the main application.